Winter storms sow more chaos, shut down much of Portland

 “I have lived in California for 30 years, and I’ve never seen anything like it,” Krenis said.

 Salter reported from O’Fallon, Missouri.
-Associated Press writer Andrew Selsky in Salem, Oregon, Olga Rodriguez in San Francisco and other AP reporters from around the country contributed to this report.
+Associated Press writer Andrew Selsky in Salem, Oregon, Olga Rodriguez in San Francisco, Ed White in Detroit and other AP reporters from around the country contributed to this report.